Eiim/Chokistream/README.md

 # Build Instructions

-Written in Java 17, requires Java 17 to be installed (:
+Written in Java 17 with Gradle 7.5, requires Java 17 to be installed (:

 No other requirements.
-Run `gradlew build` in Windows Command Prompt or Unix Terminal.
+Run `gradlew build` in Windows Command Prompt or `./gradlew build` in a Unix terminal.